-The IRS requires that a charity send a formal acknowledgment letter for any donation that is more than $250.
+The IRS requires that a charity send a formal acknowledgement letter for any donation that is more than $250.
 The donor will use this letter as proof of his or her donation and right to a tax deduction.
 Both types of letter can be accomplished at the same time or separately.
 But they should be sent immediately after the donation is received.

-- Your organization's name.
+Your organization's name.

-- The amount of the cash contribution.
+The amount of the cash contribution.

-- A description (but not value) of non-cash contribution (sometimes called gift-in-kind).
+A description (but not value) of non-cash contribution (sometimes called gift-in-kind).
 The donor is responsible for estimating the value of non-cash contributions when they are reported to the IRS on a donor's tax return.

-- A statement that no goods or services were provided by the organization, if applicable.
+A statement that no goods or services were provided by the organization, if applicable.

-- A description and good faith estimate of the value of goods or services, if any, that the organization provided in return for the contribution.
+A description and good faith estimate of the value of goods or services, if any, that the organization provided in return for the contribution.
 An example of this is a benefit dinner where some of the money received pays for the actual dinner, while the rest is a donation.

 - A statement that goods or services, if any, that the organization provided in return for the contribution consisted entirely of intangible benefits if applicable.
 An example might be a small gift typically of a value under $75.